Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: 1 Oak Street, Brooklyn

-Read more: Marty McFly — ordinary seventeen year old American teenager living in 1985 in a dysfunctional family of Makhloev in the town of hill valley (California).
+Read more: Marty McFly — ordinary seventeen year old American teenager from a dysfunctional family of Makhloev living in the town of hill valley (California).
 His father George suffers taunts and bullying of his boss Biff Tannen, and his mother Lorraine is an alcoholic and overweight.
-On the morning of 24 October 1985, Marty on the way to school, comes home to his friend, the scientist, Dr. Emmett brown nicknamed Doc, but most of his misses.
+On the morning of 24 October 1985, Marty on the way to school, comes home to his friend, scientist Dr. Emmett brown nicknamed Doc, but it did not catch.
 Doc calls Marty and asks to meet at 1:15 am in the Parking lot at a shopping center Twin pines to show him something amazing.

 Cost: From $0